Thursday, July 9, 2009

 06/21/2009

 Basiji arresting two young men in Tehran.
-The guy who is filming is cursing at them video
+The guy who is filming is cursing at them

 I got this video from the youtube page of racistworld